-The name “KOFA” is from the King of Arizona Mine in center of the wilderness, which scoured the area for precious mineral deposits in early 1900s; old tracks and mining sites remain.
+The name “KOFA” is from the King of Arizona Mine in the center of the wilderness, which scoured the area for precious mineral deposits in the early 1900s; old tracks and mining sites remain.

 We hiked road to the old mine site and a welcome closure.
-We had solitude all day on a closed jeep route to a small pass, brief descent to a wash and then sheep trail to Squaw Tank: beautiful pools among rocks.
-A slog down a wash brought us to the Wilbanks Cabin and windmill (we did not find an open tank); then to Wilbanks Road over Bighorn Pass to camp near some potholes where we also found water in 2018.
-At sunset a pickup clambered up the wash, parked awhile, went on up the road and returned after dark.
+We had solitude all day on a closed jeep route to a small pass, a brief descent to a wash and then a sheep trail to Squaw Tank: beautiful pools among rocks.
+A slog down a wash brought us to the Wilbanks Cabin and windmill (we did not find an open tank), then to Wilbanks Road over Bighorn Pass to camp near some potholes where we also had found water in 2018.
+At sunset, a pickup clambered up the wash, parked awhile, went on up the road and returned after dark.

-After our cross-country trek to Burro Creek, we were on High Tanks and boundary roads and saw many vehicles.
-Next day we got water at lovely Red Tank pools and hiked a lesser-used road where we saw 3 vehicles total including bow hunters’ jeep parked near fenced but dry Jasper Spring (FWS warned this spring might be dry).
+After our cross-country trek to Burro Creek, we were on High Tanks Trail and boundary roads and saw many vehicles.
+The next day we got water at lovely Red Tank pools and hiked a lesser-used road where we saw 3 vehicles total, including a bow hunters’ jeep parked near fenced but dry Jasper Spring (FWS warned this spring might be dry).
 We soon turned off on a closed road that looped back to Wilbanks Road with no vehicles nor tracks.
-Back on Wilbanks near Owl Head formation, a fleet of UTVs raced down the Alamo Wash past us.
+Back on Wilbanks Road near Owl Head formation, a fleet of UTVs raced down the Alamo Wash past us.
 We camped near Wilkinson Seep, with less water than during our 2018 visit.
 Potholes a little further down the wash actually offered better water.

-Although we had followed their trails, we did not see any desert bighorn sheep in this wilderness devoted to their habitat.
+Although we had followed their trails, we did not see any desert bighorn sheep on either of our visits to this wilderness devoted to their habitat.
 Either they are widely dispersed because of abundant water, or they don’t like vehicles either.
 In late fall 2019, friends of ours hiked beyond the one-mile trail into Palm Canyon and heard loud clashing from bighorn rams fighting at the head of the canyon.